BeamMW/docs-gitbook/core-tech/How-to-build.md

 ## Ubuntu 18.04 Desktop

 Instructions below are valid for a clean default Ubuntu 18.04.03 Desktop LTS install.
-If your're building on an aged system please check that steps 1, 2 & 4 do not overwrite/conflict with more recent versions of cmake and boost that might have been installed before.
+If you're building on an aged system please check that steps 1, 2 & 4 do not overwrite/conflict with more recent versions of cmake and boost that might have been installed before.
 You can omit cmake/boost installation if you already have more recent versions.

 1. Install dependencies
     ```